omnetpp/omnetpp/samples/resultfiles/python/ResultAnalysisUsingPython.md

   `histogram`, `runattr`, `itervar`, `config`, `attr`
 - *module*: Hierarchical name (a.k.a. full path) of the module that recorded the result item
-- *name*: Name of the result item
+- *name*: Name of the result item (scalar, statistic, histogram or vector)
-- *attrname*: Name of the run attribute or result attribute
+- *attrname*: Name of the run attribute or result item attribute (in the latter case, the `module` and `name` columns identify the result item the attribute belongs to)
-- *value*: Attribute value or scalar value.
+- *value*: Attribute value or scalar value
-- *count*, *mean*, *min*, *max*, *stddev*: Fields of the statistics or histogram
+- *count*, *sumweights*, *mean*, *min*, *max*, *stddev*: Fields of the statistics or histogram
-- *binedges*, *binvalues*: Histogram bin edges and bin values, as space- separated lists
+- *binedges*, *binvalues*: Histogram bin edges and bin values, as space-separated lists
-- *vectime*, *vecvalue*: Output vector time and value arrays, as space separated lists
+- *vectime*, *vecvalue*: Output vector time and value arrays, as space-separated lists

-When the export is done, you can start Jupyter.
+When the export is done, you can start Jupyter server with the following command:

     jupyter notebook

+Open a web browser with the displayed URL to access the Jupyter GUI.
+Once there, choose *New* -> *Python3* in the top right corner to open a blank notebook.
+The notebook allows you to enter Python commands or sequences of commands, run them, and view the output.
+Note that *Enter* simply inserts a newline;
+hit *Ctrl+Enter* to execute the commands in the current cell, or *Alt+Enter* to execute them and also insert a new cell below.

+If you cannot use Jupyter for some reason, a terminal-based Python shell (`python` or `ipython`) will also allow you to follow the tutorial.

-Once on the Python prompt, enter the following lines to make the functionality of Pandas, NumpPy and Matplotlib available in the session.
+On the Python prompt, enter the following lines to make the functionality of Pandas, NumpPy and Matplotlib available in the session.
 The last, `%matplotlib` line is only needed for Jupyter.
-(It is a "magic" that arranges plots to be displayed within the notebook.)
+(It is a "magic command" that arranges plots to be displayed within the notebook.)

 ```{.python .input}
 import pandas as pd